joebuhlig/OFScripts/Auto-Parser/README.md

 To use it, you simply need to create a string that is to be parsed and pass it to the OmniFocus inbox.
 You can learn more about creating the string for this [here](http://joebuhlig.com/using-omnifocus-for-somedaymaybe-lists/).

+# Which File?

+You'll find two versions of the script - `.scpt` and `.applescript`.
+In order to run it from OmniFocus, you'll want to use the `.scpt` version.
+The `.applescript` format is purely there so you can view the code online.

 # Installation